jamesward/Sample-Model-Context-Protocol-Demos/README.md

-## Model Context Protocol samples
+## Agentic AI Samples

-Collection of examples of how to use Model Context Protocol with AWS.
+Collection of examples of how to build Agentic AI with AWS, including Model Context Protocol.

 List of modules: